Evan Longoria Player Props: Diamondbacks vs. Blue Jays

-On Saturday, Evan Longoria (.412 on-base percentage in past 10 games, 102 points above season-long percentage) and the Arizona Diamondbacks play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
-First pitch is at 3:07 PM ET.
+On Sunday, Evan Longoria (.387 on-base percentage in past 10 games, 79 points above season-long percentage) and the Arizona Diamondbacks face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 1:37 PM ET.

-In his last appearance, he had two hits (going 2-for-3) against the Blue Jays.
+In his previous game he had a hitless showing (0-for-1) against the Blue Jays.

 Evan Longoria Game Info & Props vs. the Blue Jays